Independent Banking Advisory Service

 PPI Update: £1.9bn has been paid in compensation to people mis-sold Payment Protection Insurance.
 The Financial Services Authority (FSA) has revealed that £1.9bn has been paid in compensation to people mis-sold Payment Protection Insurance.
 PPI was supposed to cover loan repayments if someone lost their job or fell ill, but thousands were mis-sold the policies.
 Jason Billingham was one of those mis-sold PPI and he told the BBC how difficult he found it to get his money back.

-PPI the Banking ‘Scam’ that became a Public Relations Disaster - Written by Eddy Weatherill, CEO of IBAS - follows:
+PPI the Banking ‘Scam’ that became a Public Relations Disaster

 The banking industry has abandoned their legal fight over the mis-selling of payment protection insurance (PPI).
 The BBA, the trade association, representing major banks has said it would not appeal against new rules on mis-selling.